Laravel-Bangladesh/docs/eloquent.md

         }
     }

-In this example, we simply assign the `name` parameter from the incoming HTTP request to the `name` attribute of the `App\Flight` model instance.
+In this example, we assign the `name` parameter from the incoming HTTP request to the `name` attribute of the `App\Flight` model instance.
 When we call the `save` method, a record will be inserted into the database.
 The `created_at` and `updated_at` timestamps will automatically be set when the `save` method is called, so there is no need to set them manually.

 <a name="updates"></a>
 ### Updates